View our ratings & testimonials on Doctify

 Updated August 20, 2024

-One of the main challenges of addressing ketamine abuse lies in the fact that many of its users are so young.
+However, addressing ketamine addiction isn’t always easy – especially as so many users are teens and young adults.
 Ignorance of its long-term harm, stigma and uncertainty about rehab, and worries about the financial implications of residential rehab treatment all contribute to a delay in seeking treatment, compounding the physical and psychological harm of untreated ketamine misuse.

-As one of the few addiction rehab centres in the south of England with the necessary resources to treat teenagers, Gladstones Clinic is in the ideal position to help individuals overcome ketamine misuse.
-Our experienced substance abuse rehab staff understand the complexities of dealing with addiction in young people and employ a variety of proven modalities to help break the physical dependency on the drug before moving on to comprehensive care focused on developing long-term coping strategies and resilience.
+Our experienced substance abuse rehab staff employ a range of proven modalities to help break the physical dependency on the drug before moving on to comprehensive care focused on developing long-term coping strategies and resilience.
+Let us help you overcome ketamine addiction for good.

 Need help in battling ketamine addiction?